Anbu Thangai: Plot

+Ramu is a poet who is ignored because of his dark skin.
+His friend Sriram takes Ramu’s poems, publishes them as his own, and becomes successful.
+As the truth comes out, Ramu finally gets his work back and is recognised for it.

 Production

 Govindan, who previously worked as publicity designer, expressed interest in producing a film with S. P. Muthuraman as director which eventually became Anbu Thangai.
 The film began production in early February 1973 and it was launched at AVM Studios on 3 February 1973.
 Guhanathan, who co-produced the film, wanted Muthuraman to direct the film; however Muthuraman felt if Jayalalithaa was not comfortable working with him she can choose another director.
 When Jayalalithaa learned that the film is being directed by Muthuraman who previously worked in Enga Mama as assistant director she agreed to the choice.
 Kamal Haasan, who was a dance assistant to K. Thangappan, made a cameo appearance as the Buddha in a song.

 Soundtrack

-The music was composed by K. V. Mahadevan.
-This was Mahadevan's first collaboration with S. P. Muthuraman.
+The music was composed by K. V. Mahadevan, marking his first collaboration with S. P. Muthuraman.